kyu-h/NSR_Newest_hash_function/README.md

 We will not develope SHA3 base code.
 We just get original code from Keccak Team.
 If we have some time, we will change that base code on our own.
 (If possible..)

-1. We will find SHA3 hash values and matched that values with NSR until April 27. --> Clear(April 25) <br>
+1. We will find SHA3 hash values and matched that values with NSR due to April 27. --> Clear(April 25) <br>
  ->Can check hash values result in this web site: https://leventozturk.com/engineering/sha3/ <br>
-2. Make a HMAC which is SHA3 version until May 4. --> Clear(May 4) <br>
+2. Make a HMAC which is SHA3 version due to May 4. --> Clear(May 14) <br>
  ->Can check HMAC hash values result in this web site: http://www.wolfgang-ehrhardt.de/hmac-sha3-testvectors.html <br>
-3. Make a Hash_DRBG until MAY 16.
+3. Make a Hash_DRBG due to MAY 16. <br>
+ ->Reference site of how to set DRBG: https://github.com/Chronic-Dev/libgcrypt <br>
-4. Make a HMAC_DRBG until MAY 23.
+4. Make a HMAC_DRBG due to MAY 23.
-5. Make a PBKDF until MAY 30.
+5. Make a PBKDF due to MAY 30.
-6. Make a HMAC_KDF until June 20.
+6. Make a HMAC_KDF due to June 20.

 <hr>
 Every package have test text input file seems like SHA3-224.txt or HMAC_SHA3-224.txt. <br>